Pranaysraju/Ad-Clicks/README.md

 |Random Forest Classifier 	  | 98% 	  |

-The plot below shows the features that where important in predicting who is mostl likely to click on the ad.
+The plot below shows the features that where important in predicting who is most likely to click on the ad.

 ![variance](images/impfeatures.png)